ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Suggestions to resolve:

 Options 1:
-Increase value of command timeout in configuration file or by setting enviornment variable.
+Increase value of command timeout in configuration file or by setting environment variable.
 Note: This value should be less than persistent connection idle timeout ie. connect_timeout

 .. code-block:: yaml